dxcv/q-trader/README.md

 # ********************** Lessons Learned *************************************
+Trading on Mercury Retrograde brings a lot of fakeouts and glitches.
+Must be avoided.

 Always follow the plan.
 Keep limit order until it is filled

 Historical data can be amended.
 Do not trust your API provider (Kraken, CryptoCompare)